Noble-Mushtak/Linear-Algebra-Library/README.md

  * Row and column operations on matrices
  * Transpose of matrices
  * Inverting and computing the sign of permutations
- * Naive pivoting, simple partial pivoting, scaled partial pivoting, and full pivoting
+ * Simple partial pivoting, scaled partial pivoting, and full pivoting
  * Gaussian elimination
  * Back-substitution
  * Solving systems of equations using elimination